 Does the course fee include accommodation costs?

-FTA's course fee do not include accommodation costs.
-We do not offer student accommodation however our Student Welfare Manager has a list of local accommodation, and can provide assistance with sourcing places to stay in the Brighton and Teruel area.
+FTA's courses do not include accommodation costs.
+However our Marketing and Student Services are on hand to offer all the accommodation support you need.
+We have a three-bedroom property available for students to rent in Teruel, and maintain an up-to-date list of landlords, agents and host families in the UK and Spain.
 We are able to help you find the right accommodation for you, whether it be a homestay, with a host family, B&B, shared or private accommodation.
 Please contact us if you would like more information.

 Do you have connections with airlines to help me get a job after training?